H3licopter/beanstalk/DEV_NOTES.md

 ## Notes
 - Objects are stripped of methods when parsed into JSON or protobuf format
-- Support forany SPA solutions, or MPA focused only?
+- Support for SPA solutions, or MPA focused only?
 (Probably just MPA)
 - Print styles?
 - Handling no JS browsers? - Allow for no js sites, just pure templates into HTML stuff?
 - Uses rust markdown parser for parsing markdown into GFM markdown (Github Flavored Markdown)